Using AI in Transana

 The Last Word

 I want to emphasize one last point as part of this discussion.
-For both text and for images, I asked 10 models to rank the AI results I had generated.
+For both text and for images, I asked several models to rank the AI results I had generated.
 Each model did so, assertively and confidently.
-And while some consensus emerged across the 10 models, these models disagreed far more than they agreed.
+And while consensus emerged across the models, these models disagreed far more than they agreed.
 No single model agreed with this consensus, and no two models agreed with each other.

 At one point, I accidentally ran one of the image tests twice.
 The selections and rankings of the two identical test runs were quite different, even though the Temperature setting used (0.3) should have limited the amount of randomness coming out of the AI model.
 So the AI models don’t even agree with themselves!